-^{61 (}Malik, 1991)
+^{63 (}Malik, 1991)

-^{62 (}Davis, 1969)
+^{64 (}Davis, 1969)

-^{63 (}Galligan, 1990)
+^{65 (}Galligan, 1990)

-of a pension or raise questions calling for extremely a iust has been deserted without woman Entitlements to some benefits may be specifically excluded, unless the person with the discretion thinks it would be unfair for this to happen.
+of a pension or raise questions calling for extremely a deserted without just has been Entitlements to some benefits may be specifically excluded, unless the person with the discretion thinks it would be unfair for this to happen.
 There are powers to admit or accept and to refuse or reject claims; powers to grant less than the maximum or a prescribed benefit; powers to determine degrees of disablement; powers to select beneficiaries for benefits; powers to seize and forfeit goods; powers to exempt persons from statutory obligations; powers to remit and make rebates; powers whose exercise can advance or prejudice a career, a livelihood or a cherished ambition; and there are powers whose exercise may impinge deeply on property rights, with sometimes no redress for the persons affected."